rezazad68/Dynamic-3D-Action-Recognition-on-RGB-D-Videos/README.md

 Dynamic 3D Human Action and Hand Gesture Recogntin on RGB-D videos with State of the Art results on public datasets.
 This Method Learns Human Actions with Aggregating of Spatio-Temporal Description from different representation.
 If this code helps with your research please consider citing following paper:
 </br>
-> R. Azad, M. Asadi and S. Kasaei, "Dynamic 3D Hand Gesture and Action Recognition with Learning spatio-temporal aggregation from Different Representation", To be submit, 2017.
+> R. Azad, M. Asadi and S. Kasaei, "Dynamic 3D Hand Gesture and Action Recognition with Learning spatio-temporal aggregation from Different Representation", To be submitted, 2017.
 ## Updates
 - First release will be available soon.
 ## Prerequisties and Run